jpthiele/dealii-Wiki/Notes-on-visualizing-high-order-output.md

 As of version 9.1, deal.II allows one to generate _vtk_ and _vtu_ output using high-order [Lagrange VTK cells](https://blog.kitware.com/modeling-arbitrary-order-lagrange-finite-elements-in-the-visualization-toolkit/).
 As their name suggests, these cells are described by a set of Lagrange points with numerical quantities attached to them.
 This becomes useful when you are working with high-order elements and/or high-order mappings, since these objects can be represented more accurately.

-This page provides instructions on how the high-order VTK meshes can be visualized using ParaView (note: this feature was implemented in the version 5.5, older versions will not be able to visualize these meshes).
+This page provides instructions on how the high-order VTK meshes can be visualized using ParaView (**note**: this feature was implemented in the version 5.5, older versions will not be able to visualize these meshes).

 ### Creating high-order output